Instant Pot Tuna Noodle Casserole is absolutely the best around. Fresh cream, mushrooms, celery add layers of flavor to bring back childhood memories.

 - Add butter, cream and seasonings and reduce until thick.

-How do you Make Condensed Cream of Celery Soup?
+How to Make Condensed Cream of Celery Soup

 - Grind up celery and onions.